B-meet/B-meet/README.md

 ### About Me:

 I am Meet a frontend developer from India.
-Currently working with [reactjs](https://reactjs.org/).
-I love styling web and learning new things excites me a lot.

-- ☕ A coffee lover surrounded by Teaophiles.
+I am currently working with [reactjs](https://react.dev/).
+I love styling the web and learning new things which helps me do it excites me a lot.

-- 🌱 I’m currently learning Typescript.
+- 🌱 I’m currently learning GSAP animations.
 - 🤔 I’m looking for help in Learning Data Structures.
-- 💬 Ask me about My Past Experiences.
+- 💬 Ask me about My Journey so far...I have a lot to say on that 😁
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Strawberry is not a berry, Watermelon is a berry.

-I write Blog posts on [DEV Community](https://dev.to/meetbhalodiya)
+I used to write Blog posts on [DEV Community](https://dev.to/meetbhalodiya)

-## Some of My Recent Posts on DEV community:
+## Some of My Recent Posts on the DEV community:

 - [Understanding Time zone](https://dev.to/meetbhalodiya/understanding-time-zones-4dpc)
 - [How is it to become a self taught developer](https://dev.to/meetbhalodiya/how-is-it-to-become-a-self-taught-developer-of6)